 The CFPM agreed with and accepted all of the MPCC’s findings except for one which was accepted in part.
 The MPCC found the leader of the investigation team failed to ensure that a civilian agency’s identification officer adequately photographed or videotaped the body recovery scene.
 The CFPM accepted that the audio-visual documentation of the scene was inadequate; however, the CFPM would not have held the team leader solely responsible for this in the absence of an explanation from the civilian identification officer (who was deceased and thus unavailable to provide reasons for his actions).

 The MPCC made five recommendations in its report (all accepted by the CFPM) relating to: the establishment of protocols with other police services aimed at enhancing the field experience for CFNIS investigators as well as the conduct of joint investigations; the review and, where necessary, the revision of MP orders and policies regarding the attendance of investigators at autopsies and maintaining the integrity of ‘crime scenes’, even when it is not evident that a crime had occurred; and, making briefings of families in death investigations more informal and interactive.

 “The MPCC's reputation as a respected civilian oversight body has garnered international interest”

 IV - Outreach

-These annual visits to military locations across Canada are meant to increase awareness of the MPCC’s mandate and activities, and to respond to questions and concerns about the complaints process.
+These annual visits to military locations across Canada are meant to increase awareness of the MPCC’s mandate and activities, build relationships with the client base and to respond to questions and concerns about the complaints process.
 The primary audiences are: